tc39/proposal-structs/README.md

 WasmGC objects have opaque storage and are not aliased by linear memory, so they cannot be exposed as all Wasm memory is exposed today via `ArrayBuffer`s.
 We propose structs to be the reflection of WasmGC objects in JS.

 WasmGC objects exposed to JS should behave the same as structs, modulo extra type checking that WasmGC require that JS structs do not.
-JS structs is also good foundation for reflecting into Wasm as WasmGC objects, but that is currently left as future work as it may need a typed field extensions to be worthwhile.
+JS structs is also a good foundation for reflecting into Wasm as WasmGC objects, but that is currently left as future work as it may need a typed field extensions to be worthwhile.

 Further, WasmGC itself will eventually have multithreading.
 It behooves us to maintain a single memory model between JavaScript and Wasm as we have today, even with higher-level object abstractions.

-### Predictable performance
+### Predictable instance performance

 Objects that are declared with a fixed layout help engines to have more predictable performance.
 A fixed layout object also lays groundwork for future refinement, such as typed fields.